gsi-ee/go4/README.txt

   preferred version of qt.
 It is especially necessary for systems, where Qt3 installation automatically sets QTDIR variable.
 In that case call "make withqt=5" to compile go4 with Qt5.
 It is recommended to use Qt5 version of GUI.
+  Qt6 version only can be build with cmake

   If there is no Qt installed on your system, or Go4 is not able to use it correctly, one should download it from https://www.qt.io/download anf follow instruction how it should be